DimasKarabas2881/DimasKarabas2881/README.md

 - 👋 Hi, I’m @DimasKarabas2881
 - 👀 I’m interested in idi nahui
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning idi nahui
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on idi nahui
-- 📫 How to reach me ...
+- 📫 How to reach me idi nahui

 <!---
 DimasKarabas2881/DimasKarabas2881 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.